aniket1899/Project-MFCS/README.md

 Expected Business Outcome: This would be beneficial to Mahindra First Choice Services to identify the various segments in the market.
 Also, these segmentations would allow for targeted marketing activities and sales promotions.
 Approach
 You should perform the following activities
-•	Cleaning the data
+* Cleaning the data
-•	Processing and preparing the data for further analysis
+* Processing and preparing the data for further analysis
-•	Analyzing data through various visual tools
+* Analyzing data through various visual tools
-•	Building Predictive Models
+* Building Predictive Models
+* Data Cleaning : In this process, you can
+* Come up with effective measures to handle large volume data.
+* Impute the missing values.
+* Encode the categorical variables.
+* Data Processing
-•	Data Cleaning : In this process, you can o	Come up with effective measures to handle large volume data. o	Impute the missing values. o	Encode the categorical variables. o	Data Processing o	Preparing the data by tagging geolocation with positions o	Deriving Relevant features from multiple tables. o	Aggregating information for each state for countrywide analysis eg. number of Maruti Cars in each state etc.
+* Preparing the data by tagging geolocation with positions
+* Deriving Relevant features from multiple tables.
+* Aggregating information for each state for countrywide analysis eg. number of Maruti Cars in each state etc.

-Further Recommended Problem Statements
+### Further Recommended Problem Statements

 Inventory Management and Recommendation
 We can find different relations on what inventory is used at what scale in how much amount in different states, and their relations with car model and what type of customer it was.
 With years of data, we can see how the trend changes, what type of demand is increasing, and this correlation with different car companies and models might give a good insight and prediction on requirements for the future.
 Marketing Recommendation
 Based on how much revenue is generated from each marketing source, and how has it varied one can find what type of customers use which marketing source, average income per marketing source and how much does it cost.
 Thus with a time trend, one can predict where to invest your marketing resources and where to cut down.
 This can be combined with other data like type of vehicles and type of repair done for more engaging insights.